Country2000

 - Barbecue, beer, and friendly people with a strong sense of independence

-- A deep pride in being Texan
+- Deep pride in being Texan

-A particularly well-known region is the Texas Hill Country — west of Austin — famous for:
+A particularly well-known region is the Texas Hill Country—west of Austin—famous for:

 - Rolling green hills and wildflowers